nhsconnect/ITK-DocumentReference/Generation/Profile.DocumentReference/Extension-COFE-Authorization-1.md

-An extension carrying the authoriser of the document.
+The Authorisation Extension carries information about an individual or individuals who have overall responsibility for the document.